aminrj/aminrj.github.io/_posts/2026-03-05-attack-patterns-red-teaming.md

 ---

-## Attack Technique Reference
+## Attack technique reference

 The attack techniques relevant to agentic AI red teaming organize into four primary categories from the OWASP Agentic Top 10.
 Each is summarized below with references to detailed walkthroughs in my earlier articles and scored using the AI-VSS framework described later in this article.

-### ASI01: Goal Hijacking — Replacing the Agent's Objective
+### ASI01: goal hijacking — replacing the agent's objective

 LLMs process all context without distinguishing data from instructions.
 Any text that enters the context window can redirect the agent's goal.
 Techniques range from direct prompt injection (low detection difficulty) to semantic manipulation across multi-turn conversations (very high detection difficulty).
 The EchoLeak vulnerability (CVE-2025-32711) demonstrated zero-click goal hijacking against Microsoft 365 Copilot through a single crafted email.